xiuxiude/coursera_alfred/README.md

 * Here are three main folders in `./src`.There are `bg`, `browser_action` and `inject`.

 * `bg` stands for background page, which is always running at backgroud.
-We use it to fetch data from coursera, parse data and then store parsed data at localStorage.
+We use it to fetch data from coursera, parse data and then store parsed data in localStorage.

 * `browser_action` is the popup window when you click the extension icon, which fetch the data from localStorage .